Carl Aikens Jr.

-Carl Kenneth Aikens Jr. (born June 5, 1962) is an American former professional football wide receiver/defensive back who played in the Arena Football League (AFL).
-He played college football at Northern Illinois University.
+Carl Kenneth Aikens Jr. (born June 5, 1962) is an American former professional football player who was a wide receiver and defensive back in the National Football League (NFL) and Arena Football League (AFL).
+He played college football for the Northern Illinois Huskies.

-Aikens played in the National Football League (NFL) for the Los Angeles Raiders in 1987 before playing 7 seasons in the AFL for the Chicago Bruisers, Dallas Texans, Orlando Predators & the Milwaukee Mustangs.
+Aikens played in the NFL for the Los Angeles Raiders in 1987 before playing seven seasons in the AFL for the Chicago Bruisers, Dallas Texans, Orlando Predators & the Milwaukee Mustangs.

 In 2000, Aikens was inducted into the Arena Football Hall of Fame.

 College career

-Aikens played collegiately at Northern Illinois University, where he was a 3-year letter writer for the Huskies football team.
+Aikens played collegiately at Northern Illinois University, where he was a three-year letter writer for the Huskies football team.
 (1981, 1983–84).
 As a senior in 1984, Aikens was named an All-Mid-American Conference Honorable Mention at Split End.

 Professional career

 Orlando Predators

 In 1992, Aikens joined the Orlando Predators.
 Aikens was a productive member of the Predators on both offense and defense, helping them reach ArenaBowl VI.